google-deepmind/educational/README.md

 ### Introduction to Graph Neural Nets with JAX/jraph [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/deepmind/educational/colabs/summer_schools/intro_to_graph_nets_tutorial_with_jraph.ipynb)

-This tutorial teaches you the fundamentals of graph neural networks, a family of architectures designed for graph learning tasks, e.g. predicting properties of chemical compounds, or predicting relationships between papers in a citation network.
+This tutorial teaches you the fundamentals of graph neural networks (GNNs), a family of architectures designed for learning on graph-structured data consisting of nodes and edges, where the edges describe relationships between the nodes.
+E.g. a molecule can be represented as a graph with atoms as nodes, and the chemical bonds between them as edges.
+Predicting chemical properties of molecules is an example applications of GNNs, along with many others, e.g. predicting relationships between papers in a citation network.

+Differently from previous setups where we have seen input features in the form of a real-valued vectors (e.g. vectorised form of images), the structure of the data itself is important here, e.g. how to atoms are connected to each other in a molecule may influence its properties.
+GNNs allow us to take this graph structure explicitly into account during training and inference, which is something other architectures like fully-connected networks or recurrent neural networks would not be able to do.

-We will cover the basics of graph theory, implement graph neural networks from scratch, and apply our models on three types of graph learning tasks.
+We will go over the basics of graph theory, code GNNs from scratch, and apply our models on three types of graph learning tasks.
+More specifically, we will implement two common types of GNN architectures: Graph Convolutional Networks and Graph Attention Networks.
 We will also introduce you to [jraph](https://github.com/deepmind/jraph), which is a library designed for working with graph neural networks in JAX.

 ## Call for contributions